-But what many people don’t consider is that volunteering is a great way to get work experience and can be used as a platform for landing some paid work.
-If you don’t know how to turn unpaid volunteer work to paid work then I suggest that you read on.
+But what many people don’t consider is that volunteering at a nonprofit is a great way to get work experience and can be used as a platform for landing some paid work.
+If you don’t know how to turn unpaid volunteer work into paid work then I suggest that you read on.

 5 easy ways to turn volunteer work into a paid job:

-Use It In Order To Get The Right Skills – Ultimately you are volunteering to increase your chances of landing a paid job.
+Use Volunteering To Get The Right Skills – Ultimately you are volunteering to increase your chances of landing a paid job.
 So always choose volunteer work that will allow you to get the skills that you need so that you can be in the best position for getting the job you want.

 Embrace Extra Responsibilities – You should never go about volunteering half heartedly, if you are going to do it then give it your all.
 If you accept responsibilities whilst volunteering it can really enhance your future careers prospects.
 You can get yourself in a position where you really can put across that you would be valuable to a prospective employer.
 You can do this by showing that you are innovative and that you brought about real changes to the place where you volunteered at.